edgarlr/edgarlr.com/_posts/share-button-using-web-share-api.md

 ## Before getting started

-There're a few things we should know before we get started.
+There're a few things we should know before start coding.

 First, browser support, and this is the main problem.
-Web Share API doesn't have the greatest support right now.
+Web Share API doesn't have the greatest support yet.

 ![Web share api on caniuse.com](https://res.cloudinary.com/dliiwavlg/image/upload/v1614125553/Screen_Shot_2021-02-15_at_15.34.15.png_xwbmed.png)
 _Web Share API on [caniuse.com](https://caniuse.com/?search=share%20API)_

-However, it's supported on the main mobile browsers and is really easy to add a fallback to all the unsupported browsers.
+However, it's supported on the main mobile browsers and is we can add a fallback option to all the unsupported browsers.

-Apart from that, the other limitations are:
+Apart from that, some other limitations are:

 - It can only be used on sites served over HTTPS.
 - It must be triggered in response to some user action such as click.

 ## Web Sharing API

-To share content we are gonna used the promise-based `.share()` method but we need to check if it's supported first.
+To trigger the share menu we are gonna used the promise-based method `.share()`. but, as I said before and because is not fully supported, let's check if is supported on the browser first.

 ```jsx
 const onShareClick = (e) => {